-- A legal analysis of the requirements elicited from the regulation, including: - requirements and constraints when recollecting the data subject consent; - the need for considering PDP risks in early stages of the software development; - o the new obligations for the data controller, who is responsible for protecting the personal data and privacy of data subjects; and - a description of the new data subject's rights introduced by the GDPR; 0 - A description of the impact of the PDPbD principle in the software development process and the actors involved; - A preliminary analysis of how the PDP4E tools support development actors in achieving their new responsibilities with respect to PDP; - A summary of the organizational challenges that most companies and institutions have faced (and are currently facing) to comply with the regulation; - A first introduction to the two verticals targeted by PDP4E for the evaluation of the project, including: - a description of the processing activities that both verticals face in their daily activities; and - a vertical-specific summary of the technical and organization challenge, as well as a deeper legal analysis that takes into consideration other regulations and directives;
+- A legal analysis of the requirements elicited from the regulation, including: - requirements and constraints when collecting personal data (see section 2.2) and data subjects' consent (sec.
+2.5); - the need for considering privacy and data protection risks in early stages of the software development (sec.
+2.4.1); - the new obligations for the data controller (sec.
+2.4), who is responsible for protecting the personal data and privacy of data subjects; and - a description of the new data subject's rights introduced by the GDPR (sec.
+Erreur!
+Source du renvoi introuvable.); - A description of the impact of the DPbD principle in the software development process and the actors involved (sec.
+3.1.1); - Including a preliminary analysis of how the PDP4E tools support development actors in achieving their new responsibilities with respect to privacy and data protection; - A summary of the organizational challenges that most companies and institutions have faced (and are currently facing) to comply with the regulation (sec.
+3.1); - A first introduction to the two verticals targeted by PDP4E (sec.
+3.2) for the evaluation of the project, including: - o a description of the processing activities that both verticals face in their daily activities (sec.
+3.2.1 and 3.2.2); and - a vertical-specific summary of the technical and organization challenge (sec.
+3.2.1.1 and 3.2.2.1), as well as a deeper legal analysis that takes into consideration other regulations and directives (sec.
+3.2.1.2 and 3.2.2.2);